Kentucky Army National Guard Participate in Multi-State Warfighter 2024

-CAMP ATTERBURY, Ind. - Kentucky Guardsmen from the 149th Signal Co and HSC 149th MEB support the 38th Infantry Division during the Warfighter 24-4 at Camp Atterbury, Indiana, on June 11, 2024.
-Warfighter 24-4 is a multi-state exercise conducted by the Army National Guard to test and train for battle readiness.
+CAMP ATTERBURY, Ind. – Soldiers from the HSC 149th MEB paused their role in the Warfighter 24-4 midway for a unit softball game at Camp Atterbury, Indiana, on June 12, 2024.
 During the joint exercise, service members will execute multiple missions and respond to simulated enemy forces.
+Activities like this cultivate unit morale and esprit de corps, which invoke enthusiasm, devotion, and strong regard for the honor of the unit and is a recognized component of military culture.

 |Date Taken: